"I get commissions for purchases made through links in this post."

 Now you use your front leg to cross.
 You need to put it in your back foot front, press your toes into the board toes rail to start a front carving (remember to take a right turn for riding frequently).

-Lastly, take your hind legs back, bend your knees and press both feet toes into the front rails to go on the turn of frontside.
+Lastly, take your hind legs back, bend your knees and press both feet toes into the front rails to go on the turn of the frontside.
+Simple but flashy for everyone this also the foundation for some advanced dance moves!

 Another Basic Technique is Peter Pan